yingzhuchin/docs/v21.1/backup.md

 The `system.users` table stores your users and their passwords.
 To restore your users and privilege [grants](grant.html), do a cluster backup and restore the cluster to a fresh cluster with no user data.
 You can also backup the `system.users` table, and then use [this procedure](restore.html#restoring-users-from-system-users-backup).

-### Backup types

-CockroachDB offers two types of backups: [full](#full-backups) and [incremental](#incremental-backups).

-#### Full backups

-Full backups contain an un-replicated copy of your data and can always be used to restore your cluster.
-These files are roughly the size of your data and require greater resources to produce than incremental backups.
-You can take full backups as of a given timestamp and (optionally) include the available [revision history](take-backups-with-revision-history-and-restore-from-a-point-in-time.html).

-#### Incremental backups

-Incremental backups are smaller and faster to produce than full backups because they contain only the data that has changed since a base set of backups you specify (which must include one full backup, and can include many incremental backups).
-You can take incremental backups either as of a given timestamp or with full [revision history](take-backups-with-revision-history-and-restore-from-a-point-in-time.html).

-{{site.data.alerts.callout_danger}}
-Incremental backups can only be created within the garbage collection period of the base backup's most recent timestamp.
-This is because incremental backups are created by finding which data has been created or modified since the most recent timestamp in the base backup––that timestamp data, though, is deleted by the garbage collection process.

-You can configure garbage collection periods using the `ttlseconds` [replication zone setting](configure-replication-zones.html).
-{{site.data.alerts.end}}

-For an example of an incremental backup, see the [Create incremental backups](#create-incremental-backups) example below.

 ## Performance

 The `BACKUP` process minimizes its impact to the cluster's performance by distributing work to all nodes.
 Each node backs up only a specific subset of the data it stores (those for which it serves writes; more details about this architectural concept forthcoming), with no two nodes backing up the same data.